How do I treat a sunburn?

 “Although mild cases of sun poisoning can be treated at home, it is best to contact your primary care physician once you show symptoms,” said Dr. D’Costa.
 “If your symptoms are severe, your PCP can advise if you need medical intervention.”

-If your symptoms are mild, your PCP will recommend following the same treatment for sunburn.
-In severe cases of sun poisoning, your doctor may recommend IV fluid, oral steroids, or the application of steroid cream or topical antibiotics.
+If your symptoms are mild, your primary care physician (PCP) may recommend following the same treatment as sunburn.
+In severe cases of sun poisoning, your doctor may recommend IV fluids, oral steroids, or applying steroid cream or topical antibiotics.

 “Sun poisoning lasts longer than sunburn,” said Dr. D'Costa.
 “Let your skin heal.
 Scratching the infected area or popping blisters increases your risk of infection.”